Massiafz/Project/Planning/documentation.md

 - Click the "Unfavourite" button
 - If the changes don't happen instantly, you have to press the "refresh" button and go back to your favourites to finalize the CSV

+### 3.8 Delete Album
+- Select any album
+- Click the "delete" button below

+### 3.9 Edit Account
+- Click th "Edit Account" button below
+- Enter the credentials needed, so new username, original password, new password, confirm new password
+- Finally, click the "Update Account" button

 ## 4. Troubleshooting
 - **Application Doesn’t Open:** Ensure dependencies are installed and Python is correctly set up.